Install OneAgent on Windows

 Great, setup is complete!
 You can now take a look around your new monitoring environment.
 If you are a SaaS customer, you can access your monitoring environment anytime by going to Dynatrace website and clicking the Login button in the upper-right corner.
 If you are a Dynatrace Managed customer, you can access your monitoring environment through the Cluster Management Console.

 One last thing: to monitor your processes, you need to restart them.
 At any time, you can check which processes aren't monitored and need to be restarted.
-Just select Deployment status from the navigation menu, click the All hosts or Recently connected hosts tab, and expand the host you are interested in.
+Just go to Deployment Status, switch to the All hosts or Recently connected hosts tab, and expand the host you are interested in.